“Mr. Verres! What’s wrong?”

 “What do you mean?”

-“That weird feeling, of your mind slipping or bouncing off mine.
-It’s handy to know if someone is trying to touch their mind to mine, I guess, but it’s weird that you don’t feel something too.”
+“That strange feeling, of your mind slipping or bouncing off mine.
+It’s handy to know if someone is trying to touch their mind to mine, I guess, but it’s confusing my models of how psychic powers work that you don’t feel something too.”

 Psychic Ayane stares at him.
 Red infers from her expression that he just said Something Significant.